18F/handbook/_pages/policies/employee-resources-policies/hiring.md

 The following explains the process for initiating TTS internal competitions (e.g. directors, supervisors) and developmental opportunities (e.g. details, leads).

-For detailed information specific to initiating an internal or external detail, please review the [details page of the handbook]({{site.baseurl}}/assignee-detail)
+For detailed information specific to initiating an internal or external detail, please review the [details page]({{site.baseurl}}/assignee-detail) of the handbook.

 Since these are hiring actions, they will mirror our [Merit Promotion]({{site.baseurl}}/promotions) process.
 This means: